wachka06/newsapp/README.md

 - Added a scroll back to top button in order to go back to the top smoothly on mobile.
 - Placed the Search Bar at the bottom of the page on mobile, since it's closer to the user's fingers.
 - Implemented app without using class components for the readability and the fast rendering.

-### How I might improve the app if I were to complete it

-- Add Jest test
-- Add No Results Found page when the user cannot get any results

 ## Technologies